mariusz-schimke/GiGraph/README.md

 ## Subgraphs

-A subgraph, represented by the **DotSubgraph** class, is a collection of nodes you may use when want to have more granular control on the **style** of the nodes and edges it contains, or on the **layout** of the those nodes (valid for the ***dot*** layout engine only).
+A subgraph, represented by the **DotSubgraph** class, is a collection of nodes you may use when want to have more granular control on the **style** of the nodes and edges it contains, or on the **layout** of the those nodes (this is valid for the ***dot*** layout engine only).

-Note that a **subgraph does not have any border or fill**, as opposed to [cluster subgraph](#clusters) represented by the **DotCluster** class, which supports them.
+Note that a **subgraph does not have any border or fill**, as opposed to [cluster subgraph](#clusters) represented by the **DotCluster** class, which does support them.

-Subgraph supports applying a common style to nodes and edges within it, as well as controlling the layout of those nodes against nodes outside it.
+Subgraph supports applying a common style to nodes and edges within it, as well as controlling the layout of those nodes against the nodes outside it.
 The style may be customized by setting global node or edge attributes in the subgraph, whereas the layout may be adjusted by specifying a rank on the subgraph.
 To see an example, jump to the [customizing node layout](#customizing-node-layout) section.

-There are several ways you may add a subgraph to a graph, and the code below presents some of them.
+There are several ways you can add a subgraph to a graph, and the code below presents some of them.

 ```c#
 // add a subgraph with a custom content initialization